News

 The concept of restorative justice began in the criminal justice system and was retrofitted to public education, following recommendations from civil rights activists concerned about the school-to-prison pipeline.

-Britannica defines restorative justice as an approach that “focuses on resolving the issues, or repairing the harm, caused by criminal behavior.”
-Typically, that means focusing on empathy and understanding rather than on punishment; and focusing on harm done to relationships rather than on laws broken.
+The Encyclopedia Britannica defines restorative justice as an approach that “focuses on resolving the issues, or repairing the harm, caused by criminal behavior.”
+Typically, that means focusing on empathy and understanding rather than on punishment and focusing on harm done to relationships rather than on laws broken.

 We Are Teachers, a national organization that provides free resources to schools, defines restorative justice as a practice based on empathy, respect, and accountability “that encourages students to understand the impact of their actions, take responsibility, and actively participate in the healing process.”